gitter-badger/expadv-wiki/README.md

 Expression Advanced 2 the sucessor to the LemonGate.
 It is no longer a is Wiremod derived addon and thus no longer requires WireMod to be installed.
 The purpose of Expression Advanced 2 is to add a ingame scriptable entity and screen to Garry's Mod.

-This video will help explain: https://www.youtube.com/watch?v=5GQ4ls8pLqg
+This video will help explain: {% youtube %}https://www.youtube.com/watch?v=5GQ4ls8pLqg{% end youtube %}

 ## Credits